 Restoration of antique clocks often requires custom-made parts

 Restoring an antique clock to original condition requires a similar approach, but is actually more time consuming and labor intensive.
-But, unlike automobile parts, worn, damaged or missing antique clock parts can rarely be manufactured by hand in our shop.
+But, unlike automobile parts, worn, damaged or missing antique clock parts can rarely be purchased as replacement parts and must be manufactured by hand in our shop.
 Replacement of parts can also have a significant effect on the cost and the amount of time required to complete the restoration.
 We do not do “tune-ups” or temporary fixes on badly worn clocks because such repairs represent poor value and result in unreliable clocks that cannot be guaranteed.